-The observed submillimeter chemically rich spectra of G10.47+0.03 are extracted from the continuum subtracted spectral datacubes of G10.47+0.03 to create a circular region with a diameter of 2.5$^{\prime\prime}$ centred at RA (J2000) = 18$^{h}$08$^{m}$38$^{s}$.232, Dec (J2000) = --19$^\circ$51$^{\prime}$50$^{\prime\prime}$.440.
-The systematic velocity ($V_{LSR}$) of the G10.47+0.03 was $\sim$67.50--68.50 km s$^{-1}$ \citep{rol11}.
-We used the {\tt Line Analysis} module in CASSIS for the analysis of the emission spectra and identification of the molecular lines from the submillimeter emission spectra of G10.47+0.03 \citep{vas15}.
-After the spectral analysis using the {\tt Line Analysis} module, we detected the rotational emission lines of the complex nitrile-bearing molecule C$_{2}$H$_{5}$CN towards G10.47+0.03.
-We used the Cologne Database for Molecular Spectroscopy (CDMS) \citep{mu05} database to identify the emission lines of C$_{2}$H$_{5}$CN towards G10.47+0.03.
-We identified a total of twenty-two rotational emission lines of C$_{2}$H$_{5}$CN towards G10.47+0.03 within the observable frequency ranges.
-Among the twenty-two rotational emission lines, we identified fourteen emission lines of \ce{C2H5CN} in the un-blended conditions and eight emission lines of \ce{C2H5CN} are blended with other nearby molecular transitions.
-After fitting the Gaussian model over the detected spectra of \ce{C2H5CN} using the Levenberg-Marquardt algorithm in CASSIS, we estimated the full-width half-maximum (FWHM), molecular transitions ({${\rm J^{'}_{K_a^{'}K_c^{'}}}$--${\rm J^{''}_{K_a^{''}K_c^{''}}}$}), upper state energy ($E_u$), Einstein coefficients ($A_{ij}$), peak intensity and integrated intensity ($\rm{\int T_{mb}dV}$).
-There are no missing transitions of C$_{2}$H$_{5}$CN in the observable frequency ranges.
-The summary of the line properties of C$_{2}$H$_{5}$CN is shown in Table~\ref{tab:MOLECULAR DATA}.
-The detected spectra of C$_{2}$H$_{5}$CN with the best fitting Gaussian model are shown in Figure~\ref{fig:emission}.
+We generate the millimeter-wavelength chemically rich spectra from the continuum-subtracted spectral data cubes of G10.47+0.03 to create a circular region with a diameter of 2.5$^{\prime\prime}$ centred at RA (J2000) = 18$^{h}$08$^{m}$38$^{s}$.232, Dec (J2000) = --19$^\circ$51$^{\prime}$50$^{\prime\prime}$.440.
+The systematic velocity ($V_{LSR}$) of the G10.47+0.03 is 68.50 km s$^{-1}$ \citep{rol11}.
+For identification of the rotational emission lines of \ce{C2H5CN} towards the G10.47+0.03, we use the local thermodynamic equilibrium (LTE) model with the Cologne Database for Molecular Spectroscopy (CDMS) \citep{mu05} spectroscopic molecular database.
+We have used the LTE-RADEX module in CASSIS for LTE computing \citep{vas15}.
+The LTE assumption is valid in the warm inner region of G10.47+0.03 because the gas density of the hot core region of G10.47+0.03 is 7$\times$10$^{7}$ cm$^{-3}$ \citep{rol11}.
+After the LTE analysis, we detect a total of thirty-six transition lines of \ce{C2H5CN} within the observable frequency ranges.
+There are no missing transitions of \ce{C2H5CN} between the frequency ranges of 130.234--130.949 GHz, 147.692--149.044 GHz, 153.486--154.482 GHz, and 158.942--160.155 GHz.
+At the full-beam offset position, the best-fit column density of \ce{C2H5CN} is 8.02$\times$10$^{16}$ cm$^{-2}$ with excitation temperature 300 K and source size 2.5$^{\prime\prime}$ (beam size of the data cubes).
+The FWHM of the LTE model spectra of \ce{C2H5CN} is 10.2 km s$^{-1}$.
+The LTE-fitted rotational emission lines of \ce{C2H5CN} are shown in Figure~\ref{fig:emission}.